Acts Chapter 13 Summary

 9. How do Paul and Barnabas respond to the opposition they face from Jewish religious leaders?
 What principles can we draw from their example in engaging with religious authorities in our contexts?

-10. John Mark accompanies Barnabas and Saul on their missionary journey but later departs from them.
+10. John Mark accompanies Barnabas and Saul on their missionary journey, but he later departs from them.
 How does John Mark's departure and eventual reconciliation with Paul highlight the reality of interpersonal conflict and forgiveness in ministry?

 Key Words/Phrase